Meet the Team

 Head of The Edinburgh Kiltmakers Academy, Tutor & Kiltmaker

 Kirsty has made wonderful developments to the kiltmaking courses here at EKA.
-But, to go back to the beginning of her journey - Kirsty trained at the Academy herself, looking to forge a new career away from the office and working with her hands - the thing she'd always loved to do.
+But to go back to the beginning of her journey - Kirsty trained at the Academy herself, looking to forge a new career working with her hands - the thing she'd always loved to do.
 Taking to kiltmaking immediately, Kirsty soon qualified and began working as a kiltmaker, quickly being asked back to run the course.

 Kirsty is responsible for some of the best kiltmakers you could possibly find.
 Her patience and commitment to her students is a huge attribute to EKA and all those who study here.
 Kirsty never stops learning herself and developing elements of the course - the mark of a great teacher.
 She has led EKA from strength to strength, offers ongoing support to students, alumni and kiltmakers looking for advice.
 It's thanks to Kirsty's hard work and passion for kiltmaking, that EKA now offers the most comprehensive kiltmaking course in the world!